fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-15-diy-4g-broadband.md

 The last, but not least, thing I recommend, is that you purchase an outdoor antenna.
 LTE 4G antennas are pretty cheap and you can pick one up for around €50 online.
 I can recommend [ATC Supplies](http://www.atcsupplies.ie/search.php?search_for=lte+aerial&manufacturer=*&category=*) who are based in Cavan, but will deliver nationwide.
 Give them a call and they can advise of the best antenna you can buy to fit the router/modem you are using.

 For me, the difference between using an external antenna and not, is the difference between zero percent (yes 0%) coverage, to about ~70% coverage.
-It makes a hugh difference in my home.
+It makes a huge difference in my home.
 I believe this is because Three operate on a high freqency and that does not penetrate the walls in my house very well.
-The external antenna fixes all that.
+The external antenna fixes all that as I have it hanging out the window.

 Again, play around with the positioning of the antenna until you get the best signal possible.